JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 Now, if we migrate our code from SSE to AVX, all we have to do is to replace vector4f by vector8f!
 (Ok, we also have to deal with memory alignment issues, I come back to this in a few moments).
 We'll see in a future section how we can avoid the explicit usage of vector4f so we get full genericity.
-But for now, we have to face a last problem: in the sample code, we assumed the memory buffer wrapped by std::vector was 16-bytes aligned.
-How do we know a memory allocation is aligned, and how do we know the boundary alignment ?
+But for now, we have to face a last problem: in the sample code, we assumed the memory buffer wrapped by std::vector was 16-bytes aligned. <a name="simd_memory_allocator"></a>How do we know a memory allocation is aligned, and how do we know the boundary alignment ?

 The answer is it depends on your system and your compiler.
 On Windows 64 bits, dynamic memory allocation is 16-bytes aligned; in GNU systems, a block returned by malloc or realloc is always a multiple of 8 (32-bit systems) or 16 (64-bit system).
 So if we want to write code generic enough to handle many SIMD instruction set, it's clear we must provide a way to ensure memory allocation is always aligned, and is aligned on a given boundary.

-<a name="simd_memory_allocator"></a>The solution is to design an aligned memory allocator and to use it in std::vector:
+The solution is to design an aligned memory allocator and to use it in std::vector:

 {% coderay sample.cpp %}
 typedef aligned_allocator<16> simd_allocator;